rust-stuco/lectures/week3/slides.md

 # `_` Pattern

-If we don't care about the matched value, we can use `_` instead.
+If we don't need the matched value, we can use `_` instead.

 ```rust
 fn add_fancy_hat() {}